TiberAICommunity/.github/README.md

 ## ⚠️ Disclaimer

-This is an unofficial community initiative.
-We are not affiliated with Intel or Intel Tiber AI cloud.
-All trademarks and registered trademarks are the property of their respective owners.
+This is an unofficial product by Intel or Intel Tiber AI cloud, registered trademarks are the property of their respective owners.

 ## 📫 Join the Community